 In this study researchers from China divided women with unexplained infertility into two groups, one receiving acupuncture and the other serving as a control.
 Both groups were trying to conceive for approximately 5 years.
 Upon enrolling into the trial all couples had comprehensive fertility workup that included a Hysterosalpingogram (HSG) – a test for blocked Fallopian tubes.

-After HSG, both groups got instructions to try up to three natural cycles or until pregnancy occurred.
+Following HSG, both groups were requested to try conceive naturally for up to cycles or until pregnancy occurred.
 All women were prescribed 10,000 IU of hCG to trigger ovulation.
 If not pregnant they underwent 1 – 3 cycles of controlled ovarian hyperstimulation (COH) and timed intercourse.

 Overall pregnancy rates in both groups were higher than is typical for COH.
 The authors’ reason that this could also be caused by the HSG test.
 This sounds right, as similar results were achieved in the recent trial using Lipoidal flushing.

 Authors conclude that acupuncture can be used as an adjunctive treatment for couples with unexplained infertility.

 Acupuncture made a difference for these couples by reducing time to conception.
 In other words, it shortened the heartache of the infertility journey.

 Treatment of Unexplained Infertility by Acupuncture in Natural and Control Ovarian Hyperstimulation Cycles: A Prospective Analysis